-Skip to main content
+Skip to content

-A transaction is several commands isolated from commands outside the transaction and executed atomically.
+This page describes how to create and use transactions, which were introduced in Aerospike Database 8.0.0.
+A transaction is an encapsulation of several commands, isolated from commands outside the transaction, and executed atomically.

 To ensure strict serializability, transactions in Aerospike require CP consistency mode, known in Aerospike as the strong-consistency (SC) namespace configuration.
 A transaction can guarantee one of two outcomes: either all commands succeed together, or one or more commands fail, in which case you can request to roll back to the state of the records prior to the attempted transaction.
 No commands outside the transaction can see the state changes being created inside the transaction.